EcoHub-AG/Standards/README.md

    ```

-## Download consolidated zip
+## 3. Download consolidated zip
-Alternatively, you can download a zip file that contains only the files you need from the latest release.
+Alternatively, you can download a zip file containing only the files for a specific version from the available
+releases.